-Zoey is a five pound long haired Chihuahua, which might seem tiny by dog standards, but Zoey is a true giant among canines.
-This story begins one beautiful, sunny July afternoon in Masonville, Colorado.
-Booker West, a heart stealing one year old boy, was over visiting his grandparents, who took advantage of the good weather to make sure that Booker got some fresh air and exercise.
-Booker loved water, and soon had crawled over to the backyard’s bird bath, and began happily splashing and giggling.
-Also outside, was Zoey.
+Zoey was a five pound long haired Chihuahua, which might seem tiny by dog standards, but Zoey was a true giant among canines.
+This story about Zoey began one beautiful, sunny July afternoon in Masonville, Colorado.
+Booker West, a heart stealing one year old boy, was over visiting his grandparents who’d taken advantage of the good weather to make sure Booker got some fresh air and exercise.
+Booker loved water, so soon had made his way to the backyard’s bird bath and began happily splashing and giggling.
+Also outside was a little dog named Zoey.

-Booker’s grandparents, Monty and Denise Long, had always had animals in their lives, so when their little Chihuahua passed away, their son gave them another one, which they named Zoey.
-Little did they know then, how incredible the tiny ten month old, five pound, long-haired Chihuahua would turn out to be.
+Booker’s grandparents, Monty and Denise Long, had always had animals in their lives, so when their little Chihuahua companion passed away, their son gave them another one they named Zoey.
+Little did they know then how incredible the tiny ten month old, five pound, long-haired Chihuahua would turn out to be.
 For as he was doing some yard work, Monty (the grandfather) was surprised when little Zoey suddenly bolted from his side toward Booker, then began yelping.

-They quickly rushed Zoey to the veterinarian, which was about forty five minutes away.
-No one believed Zoey would make it, because her head had swollen to the size of a grapefruit.
-The doctor administered the antivenom, and then they all waited.
+They didn’t think Zoey would make it because her little head had swollen to the size of a grapefruit.
+Still, the doctor administered the antivenom and then they all waited.
 And Zoey did what no one thought possible.
-It took four days for Zoey to be downgraded from critical condition, and today she is back to her active, loving and playful self, acting as if nothing had ever happened.
+It took four days for her to be downgraded from critical condition, and within days she was back to her active, loving and playful self, acting as if nothing had ever happened.